0oSaraho0/pp4-kids-activity-site/README.md

 Epic 5 User Stories

 - As a user I want the front page to be clear and self-explanatory so I know I am in the right place
-- As a developer I want to ensure the styling is correct
+- As a developer, I want to ensure the styling is correct
-- As a developer I want to ensure the forms are all the same style and look good on all devices
+- As a developer, I want to ensure the forms are all the same style and look good on all devices

 Epic 6 - Documentation